transdigiware/blockchain/howto/ibp-console.md

 Check out this [blog](https://www.ibm.com/blogs/blockchain/2020/06/ibm-blockchain-platform-2-5-a-new-era-of-multi-party-systems/){: external} on how blockchain is creating the new era of multi-party systems.

 This offering is intended for experienced Fabric users who want to build and manage their own networks.

+Have questions and want to speak to an {{site.data.keyword.blockchainfull_notm}} Platform expert?
+[Schedule a consult](https://www.ibm.com/cloud/blockchain-platform/developer?schedulerform){: external} now to learn more about how blockchain can transform your business.

 ## Supported {{site.data.keyword.cloud_notm}} configuration
 {: #ibp-console-overview-supported-cfg}